ilya40umov/KotLink/docs/deployment-guide.md

 are combined using **OR**, and thus if you want to allow only a set of specific users to access the server, you should set the regex to `^$` (which matches nothing) and emails array to whatever your users' addresses look like.

-#### KotLink Behind ELB / Reverse Proxy
+#### Tune Tomcat If Behind ELB / Reverse Proxy

-If you will be running KotLink behind ELB or some other reverse proxy, you will most likely want to set the following properties:
+Most likely you will be running KotLink behind ELB or some other reverse proxy, and in this case you will want to set the following properties to make sure Tomcat is handing *X-Forwarded-* headers correctly:

 * `SERVER_USE_FORWARD_HEADERS` - must be set to `true`
 * `SERVER_TOMCAT_REMOTE_IP_HEADER` - must be set to the remote IP header used by your proxy/LB, most likely `x-forwarded-for`